mandox02/SkilTracker/README.md

 README

-Thank you for downloading ConsulTracker!
+Thank you for downloading SkilTracker!

 This Python application runs thanks to the following libraries:
 Openpyxl